ReDISchoolDK/Spring25_Frontend/Week-05_Events-GitHub/homework/README.md

 6. Push Your Changes to GitHub

-    Now we need to get your commit to the repository Push the new branch to the remote repository on GitHub:
+    Now we need to get your commit to the repository.
+The blue Button should say `Publish branch`.
+    Press that button to push your branch to Github.

 7. Open a Pull Request

     Go to the repository’s page on GitHub.